Keeping it fresh: Renovate your B&B

 If you are going to have guests staying during the project, then be sure to let them know that they might hear the odd drill going off or see a few workmen about the place.
 Knowing that they are going to be bothered with either noise or lack of hot water intermittently, you could provide them with something (like a free breakfast) to be sure that they still stay with a smile on their face!

-With eviivo’s My Diary, you can block off certain rooms to prevent guests booking them, which is ideal for when you’re renovating your B&B!
+With eviivo’s booking calendar software, you can block off certain rooms to prevent guests booking them, which is ideal for when you’re renovating your B&B!

 3. Expanding or rebuilding?